 We recommend wearing sturdy shoes and bring binoculars to maximize your visit.
 Please do not visit the grove when it is raining or while the ground is muddy from a recent storm.
 Natural trails and rough terrain make it difficult to access by wheelchair.

 Free parking for the Goleta Butterfly Grove (and the Ellwood Mesa) is available in the lot at the Ellwood Mesa Open Space on Hollister Avenue.
+This is across from Ellwood Elementary School (7686 Hollister Avenue).
 Parking lot GPS coordinates: 34.429018, -119.897017.
 The grove is a little over a half mile from the parking lot and butterfly trail markers highlight the path.
 Click here for a printable map.

 By car: Exit Highway 101 at Hollister Avenue and turn toward the ocean.
 Turn left onto Hollister Avenue.
 After .6 miles, turn right at the stoplight for Ellwood School.